Nicki Whitehouse

-Nicki Whitehouse is a British archaeologist and Environmental Archaeologist.
+Nicki Whitehouse is a British archaeologist and Environmental archaeologist.
 She is a Professor in Archaeological Science at the University of Glasgow.

 Education and career

 Whitehouse has a bachelor's degree in archaeology from Newcastle University, awarded 1988; a master's degree in Environmental Archaeology and Palaeoeconomy from the University of Sheffield, awarded 1993; and a doctorate from Sheffield, awarded 2000.
 Her research is focused on human-environment relationships and the interface between the physical sciences and humanities.

-She was Professor of human-environment systems in the School of Geography, Earth and Environmental Sciences at the University of Plymouth before taking up her current role at the University of Glasgow.
+She was Professor of human-environment systems in the School of Geography, Earth and Environmental Sciences at the University of Plymouth before taking up her current role at the University of Glasgow in 2020.

 Whitehouse is a fellow of the Royal Entomological Society and Fellow of the Society of Antiquaries; she was President of the INQUA Humans and Biosphere Commission (HABCOMM) between 2011-2019.
 She is on the editorial board of several major journals, including Quaternary International (since 2011), Journal of Archaeological Science: Reports (since 2015), She was a member of the committee of the Association for Environmental Archaeology from 2013 to 2017, and prior to that its membership secretary.

 Research

 Whitehouse specialises in the analysis of sub-fossil insects and the integration of this data with other environmental proxies.
-Her research has covered topics including the inter-relationships between archaeology, environmental and climatic change; changing biodiversity as a consequence of climate change and human impact; and the development of the cultural landscape, particularly during the transition to agriculture.
+Her research has covered topics including the inter-relationships between archaeology, environmental and climatic change; changing biodiversity as a consequence of climate change and human impact; and the development of the cultural landscape, particularly during the transition to agriculture and land use change.
 Her research has been funded by the Arts and Humanities Research Council, Natural Environment Research Council, the Heritage Lottery Fund and INSTAR (Irish National Strategic Archaeological Research).
 She is global co-lead of the LandCover6K project with Prof Kathy Morrisson and Prof Marco Madella.
 She has collaborated with Meriel McClatchie, Phil Barratt, Rick Schulting, Rowan McLaughlin and Amy Bogaard.
 She has long standing collaborations with Tony Brown, University of Southampton, including as Co-I on AHRC funded Celtic Crannogs project.

-She was also a co-investigator on a European Research Council project, Fragility and sustainability in restricted island environments: adaptation, cultural change and collapse in prehistory (FRAGSUS), from 2013 to 2018.